QPL2026/qpl2026.github.io/index.md

 * **Poster submission.** This consists of a 3 page summary of results, partial results or work in progress.

-Page limits exclude bibliography and appendices (which may be read at the discretion of reviewers).
+Page limits exclude bibliography, acknowledgements and appendices (which may be read at the discretion of reviewers).
 <!-- All submissions will be handled by EasyChair.
 [Submit here](https://easychair.org/conferences/?conf=qpl2025).